She deserves to play. It is a fundamental right.

-I am the mother of a young girl who enjoys moving her body, is an amazing teammate and wants to play sports.
+I am the mother of a young girl who enjoys moving her body, is an amazing teammate, and wants to play sports.
 In other words, she wants to do something that should be within her fundamental rights to do.
+She deserves to play.

 The reality is that I am a mother of a ten-year-old transgender daughter and because of that simple fact, her right to play is being threatened.
 Unfortunately, because of a previous administration that has made my daughter the target of dangerous laws and policies, we will forever have to fight for her right to play.
 Sadly, we will have to challenge laws that threaten her right to run, high-five her teammates, lose, and maybe most importantly, be a good sport.

 Fortunately, we have a new leader who is ushering in a kinder, more tolerant era of inclusivity.
 Thankfully, we have hope.
 Biden signed an executive order allowing students to compete in sports according to their gender identification.
 However, I challenge you to think about what happens when the administration changes again.
 Furthermore, people are challenging his order as we speak.
 This could forever impact my child’s right to play sports.
 Perhaps, your child will be impacted as well.

 To those who question my daughter’s right to play soccer, swim, play field hockey, or any other sport, I’m all in.
 I am ready for the fight.
 Please, consider the implications of this.
 Do we all line up for chromosomal and hormonal testing and physical exams?
 You can’t test one person without testing all athletes, right?
 After all, that is discrimination.